Ghost guns kill

 “It’s like being a motorhead,” Turner explains.
 “I can put together a really high-quality gun, and it can be specific. … Making them was always more fun for me than shooting them.”

-LCG AR Parts and Accessories had been owned by Luis Garcia, who gave Turner tips on milling out receivers.
+Now, as Turner paces by the door that once led into LCG AR Parts and Accessories, he glances at the fractured sidewalk where he used to drop signs advertising rifle pieces.
+The shop had been owned by Luis Garcia, who gave Turner tips on milling out receivers.
 But the man who taught him the most about building ghost guns was a machinist out of north Sacramento named Dan Crowninshield.
 Turner says he didn’t know Crowninshield had an alternative persona on internet gun forums.
 He called himself “Dr. Death.”

 Donn wrote in his warrant that Crowninshield was prepping weapons for strangers without background checks, waiting periods or sales transactions.
 Dr. Death kept his ghost guns pretty ghostly.
 There was a reason: Crowninshield had twice been convicted of domestic violence.